 Park and Recreational Facilities

 Ms. Derby reported that the Construction, Operating and Maintenance Agreement (the “Agreement”) for Buffalo Bayou Park needs to be amended to extend the dates in the Agreement.
 Mr. Lord stated that the amendment allows any other extensions to occur without future amendments to the Agreement.
-Ms. Derby stated that the Economic Development Committee (the “EDC”) would be able to approve any future changes of this nature.
-After discussion, Director Odom moved that the Board approve the amendment of the Agreement as presented.
+Ms. Derby asked that the Economic Development Committee (the “EDC”) be authorized to approve any future changes of this nature.
+After discussion, Director Odom moved that the Board approve the amendment of the Agreement as presented and authorized the EDC to approve any future changes to extend the dates in the future amendments to the Agreement.
 Director Keyser seconded the motion and it carried by unanimous vote.

 FY2013 CAPITAL IMPROVEMENT PROJECTS